sklarcorp/data-style-guide/README.md

 ### Color ###
 * Generally reflects the color of the instrument based on the material from which the instrument is made
 * When listing multiple colors, begin at the working end of the instrument and move away from there.
 Color for [96-1228, Utility Shears](http://www.sklarcorp.com/utility-shears-sterile-lime-green.html) would be reflected as "Stainless Steel / Lime Green" or "Stainless Steel / Pink"
-* There should be a space before and after the slashes as specified in the [General Rules & Guidelines Section]((#general-rules--guidelines))
+* There should be a space before and after the slashes as specified in the [General Rules & Guidelines Section](#general-rules--guidelines)
 *   Most Common Colors:
 *   Stainless Steel = Gray
 *   Silver = Silver
 *   Aluminum (Non-Anodized) = Silver
-*   Anodized Aluminum = Various, as in[SklarLite™ Sterlization Container Lids](http://www.sklarcorp.com/pdf/StainlessSteelwareCatalog.pdf)
+*   Anodized Aluminum = Various, as in [SklarLite™ Sterlization Container Lids](http://www.sklarcorp.com/pdf/StainlessSteelwareCatalog.pdf)
     *  **NOTE**  If a material is listed as simply "Aluminum" but it is colored, the material is "Anodized Aluminum."
 For our purposes, only Anondized Aluminum can be colored.
     *  **ALSO**  Both "Non-Anodized" Aluminum and "Anodized" Aluminum can be silver.
 *   Chrome Plated = Chrome